 Program details and benefits

-- Get hands-on experience with tools and materials from five Red Seal endorsed trades
+- Get hands-on experience with tools and materials from four Red Seal endorsed trades

 - Receive shop safety training